drbortel/Voting-Server/readme.md

-test file for voting-server - second changed
+test file for voting-server - third change new branch